ministryofjustice/security-guidance/docs/secure-disposal-of-it-physical-and-on-premise.md

 -   **Data deletion method**

-    Covers assets if they remain within the MoJ, and have not reached end of life.
+    Covers assets if they remain within the , and have not reached end of life.
 For example, the device can be re-used or reallocated to a different user, or repurposed for a different function.

 <a name="destruction-method"></a>